garden-io/garden/docs/reference/action-types/Run/kubernetes-pod.md

 ## Description

-Run an ad-hoc instance of a Kubernetes Pod and wait for it to complete.
+Executes a Run in an ad-hoc instance of a Kubernetes Pod and waits for it to complete.

-TODO-G2
+The pod spec can be provided directly via the `podSpec` field, or the `resource` field can be used to find the pod spec in the Kubernetes manifests provided via the `files` and/or `manifests` fields.

 Below is the full schema reference for the action.
 For an introduction to configuring Garden, please look at our [Configuration guide](../../../using-garden/configuration-overview.md).